 Motorcycle Accidents in the United States and Michigan

-The number of older motorcyclists has increased substantially over the past two decades.
-NHTSA motorcycle crash statistics found that between 2004 and 2013, motorcycle accident fatalities increased nearly 40 percent among those who were 40 and older.
-This increase was likely due to the aging baby boomer generations who are riding the enjoyment of their youth into their golden years.
+Over the past two decades, due to baby-boomer bikers who have reconnected with their youth, the number of older motorcyclists has risen.
+According to NHTSA, motorcycle crash statistics found that between 2004 and 2013, motorcycle accident fatalities increased nearly 40 percent among those who were 40 and older.

-Older motorcyclists tend to ride larger bikes—when you combine this with some level of decline in vision and reaction time, those over the age of 50 will probably suffer more serious injuries than younger riders.
+Older motorcyclists tend to ride larger bikes – when you combine this with some level of decline in vision and reaction time, those over the age of 50 will probably suffer more severe injuries than younger riders.
 In any case, more and more middle-aged, middle-class baby boomers are returning to motorcycle riding once they find themselves with an empty nest and a bit of extra cash.

-If you have been involved in a motorcycle accident, you are likely to have very serious injuries.
-At The Lobb Law Firm, we believe we can help you through this difficult time, in many different ways.
-With more than 40 years of experience helping our clients after an accident, we have the required expertise, experience, and knowledge.
+If you have been involved in a motorcycle accident, you are likely to have severe injuries.
+At The Lobb Law Firm, we can help you through this challenging time in many different ways.
+With more than 45 years of experience helping our clients after a motorcycle accident, we have the required expertise, experience, and knowledge.
 When necessary to prove liability, we have the resources to reconstruct your motorcycle accident.
-In fact, our vast network of resources allows us to fully assist our clients following a Michigan motorcycle accident, from start to finish.
+Our vast network of resources allows us to assist our clients following a Michigan motorcycle accident fully, from start to finish.

 Most Common Causes of Motorcycle Accidents

-Motorcyclists have virtually no protection in the event of a collision, other than a helmet, if worn, and (sometimes) leathers.
+Motorcyclists have virtually no protection in the event of a collision, other than a helmet if worn, and (sometimes) leathers.
 Those inside a passenger car are surrounded by steel and glass, along with safety belts and airbags for protection.
-A motorcyclist, on the other hand, has none of these safety features, making him or her extremely vulnerable when hit by a vehicle weighing 3,000 pounds or more.
-While each and every motorcycle accident is different, there are a number of factors commonly associated with motorcycle accidents, including the following:
+On the other hand, a motorcyclist has none of these safety features, making them highly vulnerable when hit by a vehicle weighing 3,000 pounds or more.
+While every motorcycle accident is different, there are several factors commonly associated with motorcycle accidents, including the following:

 - Adverse road and weather conditions cause many motorcycle accidents.
 A motorcycle has less stability than a passenger vehicle—and is much smaller.
-Therefore, road issues which might go mostly unnoticed by those in a passenger vehicle or truck can be a major problem for a motorcyclist.
-Lane height differences, potholes, brush or other objects in the roadway or slick pavement can all spell disaster for a motorcyclist.
+Therefore, road issues that might go unnoticed by those in a passenger vehicle or truck can be significant for a motorcyclist.
+Lane height differences, potholes, brush, or other objects in the roadway or slick pavement can all spell disaster for a motorcyclist.

-- Excess speed is a cause of many motorcycle accidents, whether on the part of the motorcyclist or the passenger vehicle driver.
+- Excess speed is a cause of many motorcycle accidents, whether on the motorcyclist or the passenger vehicle driver.
 Even when speed is not the primary factor in the crash, it could have contributed to the accident.
-High speeds on the part of the motorcyclist can result in a loss of control; coupled with passenger vehicle drivers exceeding the speed limit, the results can be catastrophic.
+High speeds on the part of the motorcyclist can result in a loss of control; coupled with passenger vehicle drivers exceeding the speed limit; the results can be catastrophic.

 - Inexperienced motorcyclists can inadvertently cause an accident.
 The vast majority of motorcyclists are self-taught or taught by a friend or family member.
-This lack of formal training can result in a failure to understand the limitations of a motorcycle, failure to employ appropriate defensive driving techniques, or a lack of cornering and braking skills.
+This lack of formal training can fail to understand the limitations of a motorcycle, failure to employ appropriate defensive driving techniques, or a lack of cornering and braking skills.

-Many motorcycle accidents occur in the middle of an intersection when the driver of a passenger vehicle makes a left-hand turn after underestimating the speed of the motorcycle or totally failing to see the oncoming rider.
-Other motorcycle accidents occur when a passenger vehicle or truck changes lanes without seeing the rider, or backs from a parking lot space or driveway without properly looking for motorcyclists.
+Many motorcycle accidents occur in the middle of an intersection when the driver of a passenger vehicle makes a left-hand turn after underestimating the motorcycle’s speed or failing to see the oncoming rider.
+Other motorcycle accidents occur when a passenger vehicle or truck changes lanes without seeing the rider or backs from a parking lot space or driveway without looking for motorcyclists.